 Glacial earthquakes have increased seven-fold in the last two decades and have been migrating north suggesting an increase in rates of mass loss from the ice sheet through calving.

-Picture: researchers install the GPS receiving station on the north side of Helheim Glacier.
+Picture: researchers instal the GPS receiving station on the north side of Helheim Glacier.

 Helheim Glacier is one of the largest glaciers in southeast Greenland and at 6 km wide and over 200 km long it can flow as fast as 30 m per day.
 Icebergs calving from Helheim Glacier can be very large and have been measured up to 4 km across and with a volume of about 1.25 km3.